API java : SortedSet

 extends Set<E>

-A set that further guarantees that its iterator will traverse the set in ascending element order, sorted according to the natural ordering of its elements (see Comparable), or by a Comparator provided at sorted set creation time.
+A Set that further provides a total ordering on its elements.
+The elements are ordered using their natural ordering, or by a Comparator typically provided at sorted set creation time.
+The set's iterator will traverse the set in ascending element order.
 Several additional operations are provided to take advantage of the ordering.
 (This interface is the set analogue of SortedMap.)

-All elements inserted into an sorted set must implement the Comparable interface (or be accepted by the specified Comparator).
+All elements inserted into a sorted set must implement the Comparable interface (or be accepted by the specified comparator).
 Furthermore, all such elements must be mutually comparable: e1.compareTo(e2) (or comparator.compare(e1, e2)) must not throw a ClassCastException for any elements e1 and e2 in the sorted set.
 Attempts to violate this restriction will cause the offending method or constructor invocation to throw a ClassCastException.

 Note that the ordering maintained by a sorted set (whether or not an explicit comparator is provided) must be consistent with equals if the sorted set is to correctly implement the Set interface.
 (See the Comparable interface or Comparator interface for a precise definition of consistent with equals.)
 This is so because the Set interface is defined in terms of the equals operation, but a sorted set performs all element comparisons using its compareTo (or compare) method, so two elements that are deemed equal by this method are, from the standpoint of the sorted set, equal.
 The behavior of a sorted set is well-defined even if its ordering is inconsistent with equals; it just fails to obey the general contract of the Set interface.

-All general-purpose sorted set implementation classes should provide four "standard" constructors: 1) A void (no arguments) constructor, which creates an empty sorted set sorted according to the natural order of its elements.
+All general-purpose sorted set implementation classes should provide four "standard" constructors: 1) A void (no arguments) constructor, which creates an empty sorted set sorted according to the natural ordering of its elements.
 2) A constructor with a single argument of type Comparator, which creates an empty sorted set sorted according to the specified comparator.
-3) A constructor with a single argument of type Collection, which creates a new sorted set with the same elements as its argument, sorted according to the elements' natural ordering.
+3) A constructor with a single argument of type Collection, which creates a new sorted set with the same elements as its argument, sorted according to the natural ordering of the elements.
 4) A constructor with a single argument of type SortedSet, which creates a new sorted set with the same elements and the same ordering as the input sorted set.
-There is no way to enforce this recommendation (as interfaces cannot contain constructors) but the JDK implementation (the TreeSet class) complies.
+There is no way to enforce this recommendation, as interfaces cannot contain constructors.

 This interface is a member of the Java Collections Framework.